forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

 ### Data

 The test data is made of serialized live transaction events, using `pickle`.
-It is location in `tests/.data/` and classified by transaction type.
+It is located in `tests/.data/` and classified by transaction type.

 Otherwise, the agent behaviour can be verified on the following transactions: